top of page

 A: While the total cost depends, based on testing time and case-complexity, our costs are typically as follows:

-Neuropsychological/Psychological Assessment: $2500-$3500
+Neuropsychological Assessment: $2500-$3500

 Q: Is testing covered by my health insurance?

-A: We are not accepting insurance for neuropsychological/psychological assessments at this time.
+A: We are not accepting insurance for neuropsychological assessments at this time.
 However, our office is able to provide a detailed report of payment that clients may submit directly to their insurance company for potential reimbursement.

-Psychoeducational testing is never covered by insurance companies and must always be paid for privately.
+Academic testing is never covered by insurance companies and must always be paid for privately.

 Q: Is there a deposit to book testing?